Published on: 12/09/2021

 One of the essential pieces of gear you will purchase as a climber is climbing shoes.
 Finding the right pair of shoes is critical in helping you become a great climber.
 A good shoe will not only fit your feet well, but it will also directly affect your climbing technique and even your endurance.

 La Sportiva Katana is a moderate to aggressive shoe with a downturned, or cambered, toe.
 This shape is ideal for heel and toe hooking on overhanging routes.
 Weighing just under 9 ounces, prepare for the best high-performance rock climbing shoe built for all types of terrain.
 La Sportiva generally creates its shoes for performance, but the Katana Lace also has a comfort-focused design besides performance.
-The La Sportiva Katana Lace outperforms other shoes with the same comfort adaptations for edging and toe and heel hooking.
+The La Sportiva Katana Lace outperforms other shoes with the same comfort adaptations for edging and toe and heel hooking precision.

 Although the price may be a bit higher than you’re expecting to pay for a pair of shoes, we think it’s worthwhile.
 Let’s see why.